iftechfoundation/twine-cookbook/terms/terms_passages.md

 [[Link to another passage|Different Passage]]
 ```

-When rerouting links, the arrows "->" or "<-" can be used to *point* to the destination of the link.
+When rerouting links, the arrows, "->" or "<-", can be used to *point* to the destination of the link.
 When navigated, the player will go to that next passage.
-The bar "|" can also be used to rename a link from its original to some other name for the same purpose.
+The pipe "|" can also be used to rename a link from its original to some other name for the same purpose.
+While originally introduced in different story formats, both forms, arrows and pipes, are now supported by all three story formats.